LURU × EYES OF LURU · FOR S.R. GOPAL RAOLURU × EOL · SRGR

 Focus Pull

-Each chapter sequences from wide to macro, the way a lens racks focus — the eye pulled deeper, spread by spread.
+Each chapter sequences from wide to macro, the way a lens racks focus.

 04